Skip to main content

 Purpose: provides a quick, cost-effective way to gather feedback from target users without formal recruitment processes

-Related Terms: AI-assisted usability analysis, Document Development Life Cycle, usability testing
+Related Terms: accessibility, AI-assisted usability analysis, API documentation testing, contract testing, Document Development Life Cycle, DX, information architecture, snippet testing, usability testing, UX, workflow testing

 Sources: